 It is through a top LVN program that students learn how to perform a wide range of nursing-related duties.
-This type of program is typically offered through technical and community colleges located all across the United States.
-Even though this type of program consists of large amounts of classroom lecture and coursework, much of it is also comprised of hands-on training.
-After graduating, students are prepared to enter into entry-level positions found in the field of nursing.
+Furthermore, this type of program is typically offered through technical and community colleges located all across the United States.
+Even though this type of program consists of large amounts of classroom lectures and coursework, much of it is also comprised of hands-on training.
+After graduating, students are prepared for entry-level positions found in the field of nursing.

-To enter into a top LVN program, students must first possess a high school diploma; however, some schools will accept a GED as a substitute.
-There are many schools that require students to first obtain certification as a certified nursing assistant as well.
+To enter a top LVN program, students must first possess a high school diploma.
+However, some schools will accept a GED as a substitute.
+Also, there are many schools that require students to first obtain certification as a certified nursing assistant (CNA).
 Furthermore, some schools mandate students complete college-level English and biology courses before enrolling in an LVN program.

 Courses found in a top LVN training program will be comprised of introductory coursework.
 The training acquired will provide students with a broad overview of the nursing industry, with most courses focusing on the following topics:

 - – Legal and ethical nursing issues

 - – Physiology